Saturday Morning Meditation, Teaching, & Coffee Social (Online & In-Person)

-Saturday, 9:30 am – noon, Saint Mark’s Cathedral’s Bloedel Hall, 1245 10th Ave E, Seattle (enter through the back of the cathedral) Those unable to attend in-person are also welcome to tune in via YouTube livestream.
+Saturday, 9:30 am – noon, Saint Mark’s Cathedral’s Bloedel Hall, 1245 10th Ave E, Seattle (enter through the back of the cathedral) Those unable to attend in-person are also welcome to tune in via Zoom or YouTube livestream.

 Because other organizations sometimes use Bloedel Hall on Saturday mornings, Clear Mountain’s gathering will occasionally be shifted to Skinner Auditorium in the Gage Academy of Art, the building adjacent the cathedral across the north parking lot through the door nearest 10th Ave.
 If you find no one in Bloedel Hall, simply walk to the north side of the cathedral, across the parking lot, and enter Skinner Auditorium of the Gage academy.

 Come join us for a morning of meditation, teaching, and spiritual conversation over coffee!
 Each Saturday from 9:30 am – noon, local practitioners gather together in the Saint Mark’s Cathedral’s Bloedel Hall at 1245 10th Ave E. (enter through the back of the cathedral) for a community meditation, teaching, and coffee social.
 Gatherings begin with a guided sit from 9:30 – 10 am designed to accommodate and empower a wide variety of practices, from Buddhist meditation to centering prayer.
 The morning continues with a Dhamma teaching and Q&A from 10 – 11 followed by a chance, for those who want, to discuss life and practice over coffee from 11 – noon.
 In the spirit of Dhamma, all teachings are offered completely free of charge, with nothing expected in return.
 For directions and information on what to bring, see below.
 Additionally, if one wishes to offer food for the monastics’ daily meal, they may arrive at 9 am to do so.
-Those unable to attend in-person are welcome to tune in via YouTube livestream.
+Those unable to attend in-person are welcome to tune in via Zoom or YouTube livestream.
 Welcome!

 What to Bring